 Not all images of naked children satisfy the legal definition of child pornography.

-Given the serious consequences that result from a conviction for possession of child pornography, it is essential that you have a Middlesex County criminal defense attorney who is experienced in trying these types of cases.
+Given the serious consequences that result from a conviction for possession of child pornography, it is essential that you have a Concord criminal defense lawyer who is experienced in trying these types of cases.
 Attorney Chris Spring has successfully defended individuals facing indictment for child pornography charges, statutory rape, sex trafficking, and more.